 - Pfizer-BioNTech: Children under the age of 12 years for Pfizer-BioNTech

 - Moderna: Children under the age of 18 years

 Studies are on-going to be sure of the safety and efficacy of the vaccine for these age groups.

 Additionally, individuals with a history of allergic reaction or anaphylaxis to mRNA vaccine should not receive the vaccine.

 On 28 July, MOH has cleared the use of the mRNA vaccines for individuals with compromised immune systems, based on data collected on safety of the vaccines.
 However, do speak a doctor for medical guidance first, before scheduling your vaccination.

 If you’re unsure of the suitability of the vaccines, do speak to a doctor for medical advice.

 Why is it important for me to be vaccinated?

 A vaccine is a preventive measure.
-Even when Singapore has a low rate of local transmission of the virus, we remain vulnerable to the threat of a surge in cases.
 Nationwide vaccination can help us to achieve a good community immunity against COVID-19, reduce the chances of the virus spreading, and allow the country to return to normalcy sooner.